keakon/white/README.md

             "source.organizeImports": "explicit"
         },
     },
-    "black-formatter.path": ["/bin/black"]  // change to the actual path
+    "black-formatter.path": ["/bin/black"]  // change it to the actual path
 }
 ```